-Helping every student succeed with rigorous academics and essential skills.
+Helping every student succeed with active learning, skill development, and continuous feedback.

 Quest Forward Learning enables high school students to take charge of their learning, to succeed academically, and to develop essential learning and work skills.

 High schools offer Quest Forward Learning to their students like other academic programs, but with greater benefits: active learning that is engaging, feedback-driven assessments instead of frequent tests, and daily practice of skills students will need in college and career.